-The M.Sc.
-Global Health aims to prepare graduates to contribute on a broader scale to the design, implementation, and management of health programmes, health systems development and health policy.
-The course augments traditional approaches to public and international health by bringing together perspectives and insights from a range of health and social sciences in understanding and resolving the challenges of global health.
+The Global Health programme of Trinity College Dublin augments traditional approaches to public and international health by bringing together perspectives and insights from a range of health and social sciences in understanding and resolving the challenges of global health.
 These problems may arise, for example, in relief and development programmes in developing countries; in conflict and post-conflict situations; with refugees, asylum seekers and economic migrants; with tourists and business travellers.
 All countries give rise to inequities in health, wealth, education and human rights, and the interconnectedness of these issues will be a major theme running throughout the course.

-The course also lays emphasis on ‘local' experiences that resonate globally in the case of Ireland.
+The course also lays emphasis on ‘local' experiences that resonates globally in the case of Ireland.
 These include the influence of poverty and rapid social change on health and identity in Ireland; migration and refugee welfare, the consequences of ethnic conflict, the peace process and the challenges of reconciliation for creating inclusive health services.
 The strongest emphasis within the course is on health in developing countries and the impact of globalisation.
-We develop a strong emphasis on the influence of socio-cultural, economic and health policy issues.

 - 12 months